About

 Publications

-See ACL Anthology or Google Scholar
+See ACL Anthology or Google Scholar.

 Niyati Bafna, Cristina España-Bonet, Josef van Genabith, Benoît Sagot, and Rachel Bawden.
 2023.
 Cross-Lingual Strategies for Low-Resource Language Modeling: A Study on Five Indic Dialects.
 In Proceedings of the 18th Conference on Traitement Automatique des Language Naturelles.
 Paris, France.
 TALN.